lanl/PERCEPTIVE/README.md

 ## Installation
 First determine if you are an app user (you want to view data which has already been processed by another user) or a pipeline user (you intend to process raw data for subsequent visualization).
 Installation is broken down based on user case below.
-## Dependencies commond to both functions
+## Dependencies common to both functions
 Follow these directions irrespective of which function you intend to use.
 ### Rstudio and R
 Both the Pipeline and App functions require a current version of R to be installed, and the R devtools package to download and install PERCEPTIVE from github.
 Here we recommend that users download and install Rstudio (which for some operating systems includes R), found [here](https://posit.co/download/rstudio-desktop/) for easier graphical interfacing, and R version 4.4 (Pile of Leaves).
 R version 4.4.x can be found for Windows OS [here](https://cran.r-project.org/bin/windows/base/), and Linux and OS X (Darwin) [here](https://cran.r-project.org/src/base/R-4/).
 ### R devtools
-Once you have installed R, start an R terminal using the R GUI, or open RStudio (the terminal can be found at the bottom left corner).
+Once you have installed R, start an R terminal using the R GUI or open RStudio (the terminal can be found at the bottom left corner).
 Run the following command:
 ```
 install.packages("devtools")
 ```